Tall Telephone Shelling Pea

 AKA Alderman.
-This open-pollinated shelling pea is hands down our favorite.
+This open-pollinated shelling pea is beloved among all of our staff members.
 Vines are covered with long, easy to shell pods, filled with 6-8 plump peas.
 This variety doesn't get as starchy as other shelling peas we have tried.
 Tall vines reach 6' and require trellising.
 Sow as soon as soil can be worked.

 Peas are fun, fast, and can be sown at the first sign of spring.
 The pea shoots and climbing tendril-festooned vines keep you company throughout the many spring garden tasks--and provide beautiful flowers and a promise that summer's-finally-here.